rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 For to the one who pleases him God has given wisdom and knowledge and joy, but to the sinner he has given the business of gathering and collecting, only to give to one who pleases God.
 This also is vanity and a striving after wind. ^0226

-For everything there is a season, and a time for every matter under heaven : ^0301
+For everything there is a season, and a time for every matter under heaven: ^0301

 a time to be born, and a time to die; a time to plant, and a time to pluck up what is planted; ^0302